atexzonate/Weather-widget/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+To get your API Key, you need to sign up for an API key:(https://home.openweathermap.org/users/sign_up)

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\